-On the 17th November I’ll be conducting a live interview with Niki McGlynn, to discuss ways to repair damages that may have been done earlier in life, in particular children struggling with focus, attention, behaviour, late bedwetting, dyslexia, dyspraxia, ADD etc… This is a free event but the number of places is limited to 100 so booking is essential (see link underneath).
+I recommend you watch this interview with Niki McGlynn where we discuss ways to repair damages that may have been done earlier in life, in particular children struggling with focus, attention, behaviour, late bed-wetting, dyslexia, dyspraxia, ADD etc…

 Adults, don’t rest on your laurels…

 Consider this; taxi drivers who only rely on GPS guidance have a smaller Hippocampus.
 This will come as a consolation for London cabbies still forced to rely on The Knowledge, and a concern to the future of humankind in the wake of an AI revolution.